Adversarial Agent Collaboration for Correctness Improvements of C to Safe Rust Translation: Evaluation

 \subsection{Evaluation Result on Micro Benchmark}

-\textbf{Correctness \& Adaptability.} We first test \our on the micro benchmark with different agents and LLMs.
-To analyze the correctness improvement, we compare \our approach with a \textit{naive baseline} on pass rate.
-The experiment results per program are shown in Figure~\ref{fig:res1}.
-All translations from \our and the naive baseline are 100\% safe code and free of \texttt{unsafe} blocks. \our consistently improves the translation correctness on all \new{5} agent-model settings.
-With Claude Code \new{and Claude-Sonnet-4.5}, the validation pass rate rises from an average of \new{89.2}\% (one-shot naive baseline) to \new{98.2}\% after 10 iterations.
-For Mini-SWE-Agent, pass rates increase from \new{92.5\% to 97.2\% with Claude-Sonnet-4.5} and from 84.1\% to 86.8\% with GPT-5 mini on average.
-Across agent-LLM settings, \new{the closed-source Claude Code, together with the Claude-Sonnet-4.5, achieves the highest final pass rate.
-We therefore use Claude Code + Claude-Sonnet-4.5 as the default configuration for the following experiments.
-When using Claude Code and Claude-Sonnet-4.5, it takes 411 million tokens to finish 6 programs, which costs \$201 USD in total.
+\textbf{Correctness \& Adaptability.} We compare \our against the \textit{naive baseline} (per agent--LLM configuration) and the \textit{strong baseline} (Claude Opus 4.6).
+The aggregate results are shown in Figure~\ref{fig:res1}; per-program results are provided in Appendix~\ref{perprogram}.
+All translations from \our and the baselines are free of \texttt{unsafe} blocks. \our consistently improves the translation correctness on all \new{7} agent-model settings.
+With Claude Code \new{and Claude-Sonnet-4.5}, the validation pass rate rises from an average of \new{89.2}\% (naive baseline) to \new{98.2}\% after 10 iterations.
+With Mini-SWE-Agent, completing 10 iterations improves correctness by 4.7\% to 8.8\% across the five LLMs.
+Against the strong baseline (94.7\%), \our with Claude-Sonnet-4.5 (98.2\%) is higher despite a less capable LLM.
+This suggests that the iterative refinement provides value beyond what is gained from using a stronger underlying model alone.
+The consistent gains across all seven configurations further indicate the loop transfers across underlying translators. \new{ We use Claude Code + Sonnet-4.5 as the default configuration for the following experiments.
+With this configuration, it takes 411 million tokens to finish 6 programs, which costs \$201 USD in total.
 The average time cost for \our to finish one program is approximately 2.45 hours\footnote{The token consumption is computed by summing up the input, output, and cached tokens reported in the API response messages.
 When computing the time cost, we first compute the average time cost per iteration, then times it by 10 as an approximation of the total runtime for translating one program.}.}

-\new{\textbf{Ablation Study on Design.}} We conduct an ablation to know how the adversarial design in \our drives correctness gains on the micro-benchmark.
-We analyze the improvement offered by two design choices: (a) having an \textit{adversarial discriminator} in the workflow to guide the translator, and (b) forcing the discriminator agent to use the \textit{fuzzing script} we provided.
+\textbf{Ablation Study on Design.} We conduct an ablation to know how the adversarial design in \our drives correctness gains on the micro-benchmark.
+We compare three variants of \our---coverage-baseline (replacing the adversarial discriminator with non-adversarial test generation), \ournf (without the fuzzing script), and the full \our---to isolate the contributions of the \textit{adversarial discriminator} and the \textit{use of the fuzzing script}.